-Out of hospital for Christmas: Winter Pressures initiatives
+Out of hospital for Winter: Winter Pressures initiatives

 We’re now in the ‘Winter Pressure’ time of year, when all health and social care partners are focused on working together to make sure that people in Warwickshire are getting the right support at the right time in the right place.

-It’s particularly important to make sure people are safely discharged from hospital in a timely manner during Christmas, when there are extra pressures on health and social care.
+It’s particularly important to make sure people are safely discharged from hospital in a timely manner during Winter, when there are extra pressures on health and social care.

-Help us ensure individuals are ‘Out of hospital for Christmas’ with the right support in place – take a look at our ‘Winter Pressure’ initiatives in Warwickshire and share these messages with your staff.
+Help us ensure individuals are ‘Out of hospital this Winter’ with the right support in place – take a look at our ‘Winter Pressure’ initiatives in Warwickshire and share these messages with your staff.

 Care home providers should make sure that they have sufficient staffing levels to respond promptly to hospital referrals and to undertake preliminary ‘assessments of need’ within 24 hours of referral.